TalaoDAO/talao-documentation/docs/wallet/issuer_configuration.md

-# Issuer Configuration
+# Issuer configuration

-Updated the 16th of October 2024.
+Updated the 18th of October 2024.

 The wallets support most of the VC options of the OIDC4VCI standard for issuer configuration.